 Note that the vast majority of states treat debtor or secured party name or address changes as “new parties” for the purpose of indexing the filing in their records.
 Therefore, all of the debtor or SP information needs to be filled out or the filing will be rejected.
 For example, if you are filing a debtor address change, you also need to include the name of the debtor.
 Some filers enter only the information that is changing—probably because the UCC3 form directions seem to indicate that.

-Note that Delaware is one of the rare exceptions to this and will accept debtor or SP changes with just the changed/new info included in box 7.5.
-Filling out the UCC3 as a secured party name change when it should be an assignment.
+Note that Delaware is one of the rare exceptions to this and will accept debtor or SP changes with just the changed/new info included in box 7.

 We have no way of knowing whether a name change really should be an assignment when we review clients’ filings, however, sometimes our staff asks the client about it if the new name on a SP name change appears to be totally unrelated to the original secured party name.
 When we’ve done this, we’ve often found that the filing should have been prepared as an assignment.6.
 Failure to include the debtor name on UCC3s in states that require it.